julietezekwe/neat-dolphin/src/pages/posts/2018-01-07-fragments-of-iceland.md

 ## **How to cultivate a habit of writing.**

 **Decide:** Deciding is an obvious starting point.
 Make a decision and solidify it with why you need to write.
-Having a fascinating reason, especially one that is tied to you flares and career growth, will wake you up even when there is no motivations to write.
-I write them down in a note on my desktop, that way I get to see them often; you can try that.
+Having a fascinating reason, especially one that is tied to your flares and career growth, will wake you up even when there are no motivations to write.
+I write them down in a note on my desktop; that way I get to see them often; you can try that.

-**Begin:** After deciding on why and possibly when you want to begin writing, identify three or four topics that fascinate you, that obsess you.
+**Begin:** After deciding on why and possibly when you want to begin writing, identify a few topics that fascinate you, that obsess you.
 Write them down; they don’t have to be earth-shattering.
 Then keep coming back to them, over and over again.
-You will not be perfect starting, but it will get better as you go.
+You might not be very good at it while starting, but it will get better as you **grow**.
 Install grammar check apps and run your writings by them before publishing.

 **Learn:** Learning is a life long process, so we must have to learn on this too.
 Studying is one of the obvious ways to learn, so, study known writers patterns, follow a particular writers method if you have or invent your own.
 The most important part of this point is that you keep getting better, each new article.